 Swelling resolves within about 1 to 3 days of onset.
 In hereditary angioedema, symptoms resolve as complement components are consumed.

 Levels of C4, C1 inhibitor, and C1q (a component of C1) are measured.
-Hereditary angioedema or acquired C1 inhibitor deficiency is confirmed by
+Hereditary angioedema (types 1 and 2) or acquired C1 inhibitor deficiency is confirmed by

 Other findings include

 If angioedema is not accompanied by urticaria and recurs without any clear cause, clinicians should suspect hereditary angioedema or acquired C1 inhibitor deficiency.
 If family members have it, they should suspect hereditary angioedema.